Fiedzia/rust-instrumentation/README.md

 Usage:

+    First, you will need cargo-lite (https://github.com/cmr/cargo-lite)
+    in order to build it.
     See examples/full for code you'll need to add to you app.
     In the simplest case you'll need to add few lines of boiler plate to your main.rs and implement fn get_key(key:~str) -> Option(~str).